mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 fully rolling 8+ 10 times (in 10 or more months, at one roll per month). he will have realized his full potential.
-A character of psionic strength rating 4 could never exceed level 4 (after 4 or more months, at one roll per month) .
+A character of psionic strength rating 4 could never exceed level4 (after 4 or more months, at one roll per month) .
 In situations where a non-player character is read or influenced by telepathy, it is the responsibility of the referee to determine the person's reactions and thoughts.
 CLAIRVOYANCE

 Clairvoyance is the general talent which allows a person to sense events at some location displaced from the viewer.
 There are several levels of clairvoyant ability.